Unleashing the JMBricklayer 70007 Fantastic Idea Cloud Surfing Dragon Building Block Set

 Here is the result of my neck fixes.
 I think me and dragon head building blocks don't get along, because I had similar issues with the JMBricklayer Legendary Dragon Head 70105 set.
 Again the weight of the head exceeded the clutch capabilities of the design.
 At least in this set I was able to rectify the issues.

-Despite all of the challenges, the Moon Dragon set looks pretty good.
+Despite all of the challenges, the Cloud Surfing Dragon set looks pretty good.

 Here's a few more views.